 Wise as you will have become, so full of experience,

 you will have understood by then what these Ithakas mean.

-Do not bounce empty handed from one season to another.
-Treasure your works and deeds and words; and your friends.
-To be someone instead of just time spent, a puppet of times, do not throw away what you have done and been, build on it.
+Do not bounce empty handed from day to day, one season to another.
+Treasure your roots, your works and deeds and words; and your friends.
+And your dreams too!
+To be someone instead of just time spent, a puppet of times, do not throw away what your ancestors, what you have done and been, build on it, with constance, some future.
 Rise with the little you do now on the shoulders of what you did before.
-That, is constant growth.
-It is all you are.
+That, is living life instead of spending it.

 Saturn, Jupiter's father, devours one of his sons, Poseidon (1636-38, Peter Paul Rubens Museo Nacional del Prado, CC Wikimedia Commons) The deep meaning here is the old parent joke: When your children are small, they are so sweet, you would eat them.
 When they grow up you regret that you didn't. (:

 1 To every thing there is a season, and a time to every purpose under the heaven:

 2 A time to be born, and a time to die; a time to plant, and a time to pluck up that which is planted;

 3 A time to kill, and a time to heal; a time to break down, and a time to build up;